codebender828/vue-simple-scrollbar/README.md

 }).$mount('#app')
 </script>
 ```

+### 🥦 TODO:
+- [ ] Server side rendering support with Vue SSR and Nuxt.js
+- [ ] Custom styling via props.
+- [ ] Smart padding of wrapper component.
+- [ ] Design Logo.
+- [ ] Do more epic things.

 ### Contributing:
-Please read [CONTRIBUTING.md](https://github.com/Akkadu/Akkadu_WebApp/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read the [Contribution Guide](./.github/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-### License:
+### License: MIT
+Please read [License](./LICENSE) documentation for more information

+### Contributors
+Waiting for you ❤️.
+Feel free to take a stab at one of the upcimg tasks or open issues.

+### 🍇 Author
 Made with love by Jonathan Bakebwa.
 👣 Github: [@codebender828](https://github.com/codebender828)
 🦅 Twitter: [@codebender828](https://twitter.com/codebender828)